-In our research we use precise measurement of annual growth tree-rings to evaluate growth responses to variation in specific climate variables, including monthly and seasonal temperature, precipitation, drought indices, and modeled evapotranspiration.
+In our research, we use precise measurement of annual growth tree-rings to evaluate growth responses to variation in specific climate variables, including monthly and seasonal temperature, precipitation, drought indices, and modeled evapotranspiration.
 Core samples from trees allow for measurement of annual tree-ring width over periods of decades to centuries while causing minimal damage to living trees.
 Tree-ring data from up to 30 trees per site and from up to 360 sites distributed across eastern North America have been used to document the growth responses of oak species to climate variation.
 Current research has focused on expanding these analyses to other tree species in this region with the goal of looking for differences and commonalities among species.

-Hand drilling an increment borer into a tree to obtain a core sample.
+Figure 1: Dr. LeBlanc hand drills an increment borer into a tree to obtain a core sample.

-Students measuring tree diameter during field sampling.
+Figure 3: Students measure a tree diameter during field sampling.

 LeBlanc, D.C. and D.W.
 Stahle.
 2015.
 Radial growth responses of four oak species to climate in eastern and central North America.
 Canadian Journal of Forest Research 45: 793-804.

 LeBlanc, D.C.
 2012.
 Gapminder: Using a world of human ecology data to teach students critical thinking skills.
 Bulletin of the Ecological Society of America 93:358–372.